Privacy Policy

 About me

-I am a person-centred counsellor working in private practice with clients aged 18 and over.
+I am a person-centred counsellor working in private practice with individual clients aged 18 and over.
+I am a Registered Member of the BACP (British Association for Counselling and Psychotherapy).
 If you have any questions, I am happy to talk them through.
 You can contact me at: info@eleanoreyrecounselling.com

 Data Controller